Cino's Hot Bagels

 Free radicals, antioxidants, and healthy atoms (Bigstock)

 The cells in the brain are called neurons.
-There are billions of them in our brains and they communicate by sending impulses to each other which creates thought and maintains memory.
+There are billions of them in our brains, and they communicate by sending impulses to each other, which creates thought and maintains memory.
 This process is the psychological representation of how we think.

-With that said, it would take billions of these mutations to actually cause a brain malfunction; however, the more that free radicals are free to rob and steal (the more they keep attacking healthy cells), the more hazardous it can become for us.
+With that said, it would take billions of these mutations actually to cause a brain malfunction; however, the more that free radicals are free to rob and steal (the more they keep attacking healthy cells), the more hazardous it can become for us.

 So, What are the Actual Consequences of Oxidative Stress?